 This web page provides links to information and tools for midwives and other maternity clinicians on drug use and pregnancy and to support services that may be beneficial for their clients.
-Please note, some resources may appear in more than one topic area.

 Clinical Practice Guidelines: Pregnancy Care